Treatments: Nosebleed (Epistaxis)

 Unhelpful actions.

-I advise my patients to avoid doing the following:
+I usually advise my patients to avoid doing the following:

 1. Tilting the head back.
 This may stop blood from flowing out the front of the nose, but it allows blood to flow continuously to the back of the throat.
 Blood in the stomach is nauseating.
 It is difficult to estimate amount of blood loss when some blood is in the stomach.